 - Pterygium: Pterygium is a fleshy growth that appears on the surface of the cornea.
 This is usually due to excessive UV exposure.
 Generally, they are harmless but can cause vision problems and irritation if left to grow.

 The cornea is a delicate tissue, and operating on it is not always easy.
 Always make sure your corneal surgeon is extremely experienced and skilled.
 Here at Anh Nguyen Ophthalmology, you can rest assured that you are in good hands.

 We offer the following corneal surgeries:

-- Laser surgery: Phototherapeutic keratectomy (PTK) uses UV light and laser technology to reshape and restore the cornea.
+- Laser surgery: Phototherapeutic keratectomy (PTK) uses UV laser technology to reshape and restore the cornea.
 This can be used on patients with corneal dystrophies.
-This can help postpone the need for corneal transplant.
+This can also help postpone the need for corneal transplant.

 - Corneal transplant: Corneal transplant removes the damaged part of the cornea and replaces it with a donor tissue.

 - Anterior lamellar keratoplasty: This procedure removes diseased or damaged stromal tissue and replaces it with healthy donor tissue.
 This procedure is performed on patients with keratoconus, corneal scarring, and corneal dystrophies that affect the stroma.

 - Corneal cross-linking: A procedure performed to improve the condition of those with keratoconus.
 This procedure aims to strengthen the cornea and prevent further progression of keratoconus.